TheBoxyBear/charttools/README.md

 If you find any bugs, you can report them in the [Issues section](https://github.com/TheBoxyBear/ChartTools/issues) of the repository.
 Make sure to use the "bug" label.

+As this project is unfinished, it should only be used with charts with a backup available. **I am not responsible for damages to your charts!**

 ## Getting Started
 For an overview on installation and taking your first steps with ChartTools, see [Getting Started](Docs/articles/getting-started.md).
 A GitHub Pages website is available with detailed articles and API documentation.